Bruce Starr

 Bruce Starr (born January 12, 1969) is an American politician and businessman in Oregon.
-A Republican, he served two terms in the Oregon House of Representatives before winning election to the Oregon State Senate in 2002.
-There he joined his father Senator Charles Starr and they became the first father-son team to serve at the same time in Oregon's Senate.
+He currently serves in the Oregon Senate representing District 12 since 2025 and in September of that year he was elected Senate Minority Leader.
+A member of the Republican Party, he served two terms in the Oregon House of Representatives before winning election to the Oregon State Senate in 2002 until 2014.
+There he joined his father, Senator Charles Starr, and they became the first father and son to serve at the same time in Oregon's Senate.

+Starr lost re-election but was elected again to his current district ten years later, replacing Brian Boquist, who was rendered ineligible to run for re-election due to his participation in the 2023 Oregon Senate walkout and the passage of Measure 113, which denied eligibility to run for re-election to any state legislator with 10 or more unexcused absences in a legislative session.

 Bruce had previously been a member of the Hillsboro City Council, and was re-elected to the Senate in 2006 and 2010, but lost a bid in 2012 to be the Oregon Labor Commissioner.